 Small Changes Wreak Big Damage

-“Small changes in bone load equate to exponential differences in bone microdamage,” said Matijevich.
+“Small changes in bone load equate to exponential differences in bone microdamage,” Matijevich said.
 “We have found that 10 percent errors in force estimates cause 100 percent errors in damage estimates.”

 Largely over- or under-estimating the bone damage that results from running has severe consequences for athletes trying to understand their injury risk over time, Matijevich says.
 “This highlights why it is so important for us to develop more accurate techniques to monitor bone load and design next-generation wearables.”